maikherbig/PyBox/README.md

 Now comes PyBox: PyBox is Python in a .zip file.
 Just download it - unzip - and run it (by double-clicking **PyBox_0.1.0.exe**) -> Batteries are included.
 PyBox provides popular Python packages such as:
-Scikit-learn, Tensorflow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
+Scikit-learn, TensorFlow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
 PyBox is available for CPU and GPU.
 The GPU version comes readily equipped with CUDA.

 After unzipping, you find lots of files in that folder: this is everything needed for